JamesBampton/james-files/week-8/W8-S3-Auth/challenge/readme.md

 This week, you've learned how to build a complete **back-end solution** with **CRUD operations** connected to a **MySQL database**.
 You've also explored how to interact with this backend using **API calls from a web page (front-end)**.

-Now, it's time to put your skills into practice and build your first **full stack application**!
+Now, it's time to put your skills into practice and build your first **backend application**!

 ### Your Task

-You will develop a **blogging platform** that allows users to:
+You will develop a REST API for a **blogging platform** that allows users to:

 - **Read** blog articles and filter them by categories.
 - **Register** and log in to manage their content.